GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, 1 minute.

 remote.NAME.replicationMaxRetries
-:	Maximum number of times to retry a push operation that previously
+:	Maximum number of times to retry a fetch operation that previously
 	failed.

-	When a push operation reaches its maximum number of retries the replication event is discarded from the queue and the remote destinations could be out of sync.
+	When a fetch operation reaches its maximum number of retries the replication event is discarded from the queue and the remote destinations could be out of sync.